26 Peony Bouquets That Will Make You Fall in Love with This Romantic Bloom

 Vintage Pearl Elegance

-Proof that bridesmaids deserve gorgeous flowers too.
-This petite posy features a fluffy pink peony front and center, surrounded by white blooms, a tiny succulent, and silvery dusty miller.
-Against that navy dress and gold statement necklace?
-Perfection.
-Sometimes a smaller bouquet makes a bigger statement.
+A bridesmaid bouquet that earns its own attention: a fluffy pink peony front and center, with white blooms, a tiny succulent, and silvery dusty miller.
+Against a navy strapless dress and a statement necklace, it punches well above its size.

 Blush Peony Cloud